morrownr/8821au-20210708/README.md

 Problem reports go in ```Issues```.

-Problem reports should include (copy and paste) the information obtained with the following commands:
+Problem reports should include the information obtained with the following command:
 ```
 $ sudo uname -a && iw dev && lsusb && rfkill list all && mokutil --sb-state
 ```
 ### Compatible CPUs

 - x86, amd64